Two Days in Brussels

 These two visits will take up most of the morning, so you can either have a bite to eat in one of the restaurants near Mini Europe or if you are not yet hungry, then head back to the city centre.
 If you don’t have much time before your flight you can get by without visiting the Atomium’s interior.

-Please bear in mind that if your flight leaves from Charleroi Airport it is a good idea to be at Brussels-Midi Railway Station at least 15 minutes before the bus leaves, since there is always a queue to get on the bus.
+Please bear in mind that if your flight leaves from Charleroi Airport it's a good idea to be at Brussels-Midi Railway Station at least 15 minutes before the bus leaves, since there is always a queue to get on the bus.

 If you want to reserve our transfer service from your hotel to the airport, you can do so here.